idanov/CarND-Path-Planning-P11/README.md

 of the splines at `s` to calculate the `yaw` of the road, so that we can [project](src/Map.cpp#L41-L48) the car's `speed` and its `yaw` on the tangent to the curve at `s`.
 This gives us `s_dot` and `d_dot`.

+## Predictions

+Predicting the future states of the cars is done in a very simplistic way by simply taking the current speed of the car along `s` and adding the distance travelled at each step until the end of the time horizon.
+The code for calculating the state of the car at time `dt` can be found [here](src/Car.cpp#L46-L50).

+## Trajectory generation

+Generating trajectory is done by [fitting](src/TrajectoryGenerator.cpp#L15-L16) two `JMT` polynomials, one for the starting `s` and final `s` and their first and second derivatives, i.e. speed and acceleration;
+and one for `d` and its derivatives.
+The resulting polynomials are used to [generate](src/TrajectoryGenerator.cpp#L19-L26) `n_future_steps` waypoints for `s` and `d`.
+In order to generate trajectories spanning from the end of the circuit across the "finish line", we need to apply [correction](src/TrajectoryGenerator.cpp#L10-L12) for the `s` coordinate.
+Overflowing `s` coordinates will be corrected later when converting to Cartesian.